zhodaa/zhodaa/README.md

 # Hey, I'm Steph 👋

-I'm an aspiring IT professional based in Winnipeg, MB, working toward a career in IT Security.
+I'm an aspiring IT professional based in Winnipeg, MB, working toward a career in IT.
 I hold a **CompTIA A+ certification** and spend a lot of my time building and breaking things in my home lab to develop real, hands-on experience.

 My background is in customer service and kitchen work, which taught me how to troubleshoot under pressure and communicate clearly — skills I now apply to IT.
 I'm self-directed, curious, and focused on learning by doing.